Julia de Burgos: Early years

-Julia de Burgos was born Julia Constanza Burgos García to Francisco Burgos Hans, a farmer, and Paula García de Burgos.
+Julia de Burgos was born Julia Constanza Burgos García to Francisco Burgos Hance, a farmer, and Paula García de Burgos.
 Her father was a member of the Puerto Rico National Guard and had a farm near the town of Carolina, Puerto Rico, where she was born.
 The family later moved to the barrio of Santa Cruz of the same city.
 She was the oldest of thirteen children.
 Six of her younger siblings died of malnutrition.

 After Burgos graduated from Muñoz Rivera Primary School in 1928, her family moved to Rio Piedras, where she was awarded a scholarship to attend University High School.
 In 1931, she enrolled in University of Puerto Rico, Rio Piedras Campus to become a teacher.

 In 1933, at the age of 19, Burgos graduated from the University of Puerto Rico with a degree in teaching.
 She became a teacher and taught at Feijoo Elementary School in Barrio Cedro Arriba of Naranjito, Puerto Rico.
 She worked as a writer for a children's program under Puerto Rico's Department of Public Instruction on public radio, but was reportedly fired for her political beliefs.
 Among her early influences were Luis Lloréns Torres, Mercedes Negrón Muñoz, Rafael Alberti and Pablo Neruda.
 According to Burgos, "My childhood was all a poem in the river, and a river in the poem of my first dreams."
 Her first work was Río Grande de Loíza.